Around the Town

 One of Polegate’s most modern buildings is the Station, built adjacent to the main shopping centre.
 This station is now on the site of Polegate’s first station, built some 150 years ago.
 The spur lines to Eastbourne and Hailsham were added in 1849 and the branch line to Hastings in 1871, and to facilitate the services a new station was built downline.
 When Dr. Beeching started to axe the local branch lines in the nineteen-sixties the branch line to Hailsham was closed and the station was eventually moved back to its original site.
 The second station which fell into dereliction has now been restored and houses a fine new restaurant.
 The old branch line has been redeveloped into a cycle, foot and bridle path, known as the Cuckoo Trail which currently runs the 14 miles to Heathfield in the north and south to Eastbourne with plans to extend further northwards forming part of the National Cycle Network.

-Polegate has many places to eat out in style and comfort, and a good selection of take-away outlets, including Chinese and Indian, and one of the finest Fish and Chips shops in the area.
+Polegate has many places to eat out in style and comfort, and a good selection of take-away outlets, including Chinese, Kebabs, and one of the finest Fish and Chips shops in the area.
 All are in, or easily reached, from the Town Centre, except for one Indian restaurant which is on the A22 north of Polegate.

 Round and About Polegate